eclipse-edc/Connector/extensions/data-plane/data-plane-http/README.md

 * proxyPath - If set to true the path of the actual request will be used to retrieve data from this address.
 * proxyQueryParams - If set to true the query params of the actual request will be used to retrieve data from this address.
 * proxyMethod - If set to true the http method of the actual request will be used to retrieve data from this address.
-* httpVerb - The http verb to use for sink endpoint - possible values POST/PUT - default set to POST.
+* method - The http verb to use for sink endpoint - possible values POST/PUT - default set to POST.
 * additionalHeaders - The additional headers to use as json string e.g. ```"additionalHeaders" : "{\"Content-Type\" : \"application/octet-stream\",\"x-ms-blob-type\": \"BlockBlob\"}"```.